 Even in small amounts, alcohol can affect a driver’s reaction time and driving ability.
 As alcohol is ingested, it passes into the bloodstream and accumulates before the liver metabolizes it.
 The NHTSA says the weight of the alcohol measures the alcohol level in a specific volume of blood, called Blood Alcohol Concentration, or BAC.

 Driving while under the influence of alcohol can lead to severe penalties.
 If you are convicted of a DUI, you may lose your driving privileges and your auto insurance policy could be canceled.
-Additionally, your car insurance rates may increase after a DUI, costing an average of $1,163 more yearly.
+Additionally, your car insurance rates may increase after a DUI, costing an average of 80% more each year.

 Risky driving behavior No. 2: Drug-impaired driving